aedoardo1990/EU-BikePlanner/README.md

 ## User Experience (UX)

-An user of EuroBike would be someone who is passionate about biking long distance and who likes travelling by bike for multiple days.
+A user of EuroBike would be someone who is passionate about biking long distance and who likes travelling by bike for multiple days.
 For such trips, packing smartly to reduce weight and use less space is essential.
 Or alternatively, packing everything you need could be for some bikers top priority rather than weight.
-On top of that, a visitor of EuroBike can find in the app a map of the chosen route.
+Furthermore, a visitor of EuroBike can find in the app a map of the chosen route.

 ### User Stories